Devilv85/Scroll-Control/README.md

 - **Capabilities**: Retrieve window content, filter key events
 - **Feedback Type**: Generic feedback

-## Privacy & Security

-ThinkPad Control prioritizes user privacy and data security:

-- **Encrypted Local Storage**: All data stored on device using EncryptedSharedPreferences with secure fallback handling
-- **No Network Communication**: App functions entirely offline
-- **Limited Scope**: Only monitors YouTube and Instagram for specific content types
-- **No Data Collection**: No analytics, tracking, or data transmission
-- **Accessibility Service**: Used solely for detecting short-form video content patterns
-- **Input Validation**: All user inputs are validated to prevent security issues
-- **Memory Management**: Proper resource cleanup and memory leak prevention

-The accessibility service monitors only the specified apps for predefined UI elements and text patterns, and does not access, store, or transmit personal content.

-## Architecture
+## How It Works

-The app follows modern Android development best practices:

-- **MVVM Architecture**: Clean separation of concerns with ViewModels and repositories
-- **Dependency Injection**: Hilt for dependency management
-- **Jetpack Compose**: Modern declarative UI framework
-- **Coroutines**: Asynchronous programming with proper error handling
-- **Result Wrappers**: Consistent error handling using Kotlin Result types
-- **Repository Pattern**: Data layer abstraction with encrypted storage
-- **Use Cases**: Business logic encapsulation for complex operations
+The app implements a multi-stage intervention system:

+### Detection Phase
+Uses AccessibilityService to monitor YouTube and Instagram for specific UI elements and text content that indicate short-form videos.
+The detection system uses configurable view ID patterns stored in encrypted preferences with fallback text-based detection for improved robustness.

+### Intervention Flow
+1. **Grace Period**: Allows 5 minutes of normal usage when apps are first opened
+2. **Intervention**: After grace period, displays motivational quotes and navigates away from distracting content
+3. **Soft Block**: Implements 60-minute cooldown where immediate redirection occurs
+4. **Statistics**: Tracks successful interventions as daily focus metrics

+### Advanced Customization
+Users can modify view ID patterns in the advanced settings for better detection accuracy when apps update their UI structure.

 ## Troubleshooting

-### Accessibility Service Setup
-1. Open Android Settings → Accessibility
-2. Find "ThinkPad Control" in services list
-3. Toggle ON and confirm permissions
-4. Return to app to verify "Service Active" status

 ### Common Issues

+**Accessibility Service Not Working**
-- **Service Not Working**: Ensure accessibility service is enabled and app has necessary permissions
+- Ensure accessibility service is enabled in Android Settings
+- Verify app has necessary permissions
+- Restart the app after enabling the service

+**Battery Optimization**
-- **Battery Optimization**: Add app to battery optimization whitelist for consistent operation
+- Add app to battery optimization whitelist
+- Ensure "Don't optimize" is selected for consistent operation

+**Detection Issues**
-- **Detection Issues**: Update view ID patterns in advanced settings if apps have been updated
+- Update view ID patterns in advanced settings if apps have been updated
+- Check that both YouTube and Instagram monitoring are enabled
+- Verify apps are the official versions from Google Play Store

+**Notifications Not Showing**
-- **Notifications**: Grant notification permission on Android 13+ for status updates
+- Grant notification permission on Android 13+
+- Check notification settings for the app
+- Ensure "Do Not Disturb" is not blocking notifications

+**Encryption Errors**
-- **Encryption Errors**: Ensure device has proper security configuration (screen lock, etc.)
+- Ensure device has proper security configuration (screen lock, etc.)
+- Device must support hardware-backed keystore
+- Clear app data if encryption keys become corrupted

 ## Known Limitations